FixBD/Educare/README.md

 <b>Educare is a plugin dev by <a href="http://github.com/fixbd" target="_blank"><img src="/assets/img/fixbd.svg" width="50px" alt="FixBD"/></a> that help you to easily control over your institute students at online.
 It's a School/College students & results management plugin that was created to make WordPress a more powerful CMS.</b>

-This plugin allows you to manage and publish students results.
-You can easily Add/Edit/Delete Students, Results, Class, Exam, Year Custom field and much more...
-Also you can import & export unlimited students and results just a click!
+Educare help you to easily control over your institute students at online.
+You can easily Add/Edit/Delete Students, Results, Class, Exam, Year, Extra field, Custom Result Rules, Auto calculations and much more...
+Also you can import & export unlimited students and results just one click!

 ## Current Features

-### Results System -
+### Result Rules (Grading Systems):
+<p>In the preview version of Educare, admins can add results with only one (default) grading system.
+Now by adding (v1.2.0+) this feature admin can add his country result system/rules.
+So, <strong>Using this feature you (admin) can add, modify, manage or automatically calculate any type of result based your country or demand<strong>.
+Eg: India, Bangladesh or US result GPA (CGPA) and calculation methods/rules are different.
+So, maintaining a defined result using one rule is a bit tricky.
+The result rule feature solves this problem.
+If you manage results for Indian students, you can add Indian grading system or rules.
+Also, you can add Bangladesh or US grading system in the same way.
+We know, it's a bit difficult.
+Please share your experience while using these features to improve Educare.</p>

 0. Users/Students can find result by Name, Registration number, Roll Number, Exam, Passing Year
-0. Optional subject
-0. Auto/Manual results calculation
+0. Auto/Manual results calculations
+0. Auto GPA (CGPA) - based on your rules
+0. Automatically show letter grade
 0. Results table with students details
 0. Subject marks and grade
 0. Users/Students Photos
+0. Optional subject detection
 0. Field validation
 0. Error notice
 0. Custom Themes